Continuum granular flow model with restitution-derived viscoelastic damping: Numerical examples

 \section{Numerical examples}

 Five numerical examples are presented to highlight the capability and assess the accuracy of the proposed formulation.
+The purpose of each example, together with the specific limitations of previous models that it addresses, is summarized in \Cref{tab:test_cases_summary}.
 The computations employ structured quadrilateral (in 2D) or hexahedral (in 3D) background grids.
 The basis functions used for spatial interpolation are problem dependent, and we use either linear basis functions or a quadratic B-spline basis with weighted-least-square kernel correction near the domain boundary as suggested by \citet{nakamura2023taylor}.
 Because computed material-point stress fields in MPM often contain high-frequency noise, we adopt the post-processing strategy similar to \citet{dunatunga2015continuum}, in which stresses are first mapped from material points to grid nodes and then projected back to the material points for visualization purposes.
 This mapped stress field is used solely for post-processing and does not replace the actual stress values used in the computation.
 The procedure is applied only to stress measures, such as pressure and the deviatoric stress, and not to kinematic quantities such as velocity and strain rate.